aberghammer/badger_bot/readme.md

 Honey Badgers are the first 10k collection on Bitcoin!
 This bot is tailored specifically for the ([@HoneyBadgers](https://twitter.com/HoneyBadgersBtc)) community.

+Users can call the bot like this: !815

 ![Beispiel-Bild](images/example.png)

 ## Invite Bot to Discord